junebloom/junebloom.github.io/src/content/blog/write-a-vdom.md

 It is also important to note that, while these three things can be conceptualized as being the same imaginary "current node", `b` is likely to be "out of sync" with the other two and actually reference a completely different node.
 This can happen when nodes are added or removed, for example.

-So it may be more helpful to think of `b` as the current node's true state, while `a` and the DOM node referenced by `index` refer to what _used_ to be where `b` currently is in the tree, regardless of whether that's the current node in an older state, or a completely different node.
+So it may be more helpful to think of `b` as the current node's true state, while `a` and the DOM node referenced by `index` refer to what _used_ to be where `b` currently is in the tree, regardless of whether that's the current node the same state, in an older state, or a completely different node.

 In the case that `a` and `b` aren't identical, we don't do anything fancy, we just discard the DOM node and replace it with the current node's new state.